 2023-2025

-University of Washington & Berkeley
+University of Washington and Berkeley

 The recent wave of rapid progress of large language models (LLMs) has demonstrated that they can be incredibly powerful.
 This project aims to investigate the cooperative capabilities and tendencies of such models.
 A more thorough understanding of these capabilities could make it possible to defend against models that are capable of deception or coercion, and develop better algorithms for achieving cooperation in conversational settings.A benchmark environment will be developed focused on studying cooperative capabilities of LLMs in conversational settings with humans, where core capabilities related to cooperation in language (negotiation, deception, modelling other agents, and moral reasoning) could be measured and evaluated.